kahshiuhtang/BBETter/README.md

 2) Use XGBoost to do the same task, or some other tree-based ML technique

 Firstly, I need to collect and download the data from NBA_api.
-Multiple models may be nessecary, to represent current form and historical form.
-I would need to reduce down the dimensions because there are way too many columns, perhaps using PCA.
+NBA_api is really only good for data that is rather small.
+I will create a RNN and swap the head layer because I will use a dataset of pure games to train those layers.
+Also, I would need to reduce down the dimensions because there are way too many columns, perhaps using PCA.
 I am not sure about the training aspect, but it should be doable locally.
 I want to be able to continuously update the model, so perhaps I will need to buy more SSD storage for my local machine.
+This will require its own head layer.